 Below is a list of some of the plan’s major points and the changes Federal agencies will be making as a result.

 OBJECTIVE: Increase Section 508 Transparency

 - The existing web site resource, Section 508.Gov will be transformed into a one-stop source of information and communication for successful Section 508 management and implementation.

-- Clear identification of each Federal agency’s Section 508 leadership, and their roles and objectives by the appointment of a Section 508 coordinator for each agency.
+- Clear identification of each Federal agency’s Section 508 leadership and their roles and objectives will be managed by the appointment of a Section 508 coordinator for each agency.